Note: Permission to reprint, repost or forward the following article in full is granted, but only if it is not edited or excerpted.

-December, 2012 Update: Hopefully the Mint’s dawdling will give us another year or two to stack up our boxes of nickels.
-If you read the contractor’s report, you’ll see that one of the goals of the planned debasement is that is be “seamless“, meaning: “Differences and abilities to recognize or process incumbent coins and coins produced from alternative material candidates cannot be distinguished through normal coin processing.”
+December, 2012 Update: Hopefully the Mint’s dawdling will give us more time to stack up our boxes of nickels.
+If you read the contractor’s report, you’ll see that one of the goals of the planned debasement is that it be “seamless“, meaning: “Differences and abilities to recognize or process incumbent coins and coins produced from alternative material candidates cannot be distinguished through normal coin processing.”
 That is bureaucratic doublespeak for “Let’s make our new worthless tokens look like real coins, even to vending machines.”

 To the citizenry at large, the real consequence of the debasement is this: The melt value of a stainless steel nickel will be less than half a cent.
 We will be robbed again folks, just like our parents were, in 1964.
 Let’s not lose sight of the real underlying crime: general currency inflation.
 There would be no need to debase coins except for continuing, insidious inflation.

 The goal of all government mints is to maintain seigniorage –which is making a profit on the coins that they produce.
 (Where their cost to produce each coin is less than its face value.)
-The U.S. Mint’s current champion of positive seigniorage is the much-maligned Sacagawea/Presidential “golden” dollar coin, which is a Manganese-Brass token with a base metal value of just 6.22 cents–just one cent more then the base metal value of a nickel.
+The U.S. Mint’s current champion of positive seigniorage is the much-maligned Sacagawea/Presidential “golden” dollar coin, which is a Manganese-Brass token with a base metal value of just 8.18 cents–just a hair more the base metal value of a nickel.
 No wonder people instinctively hate them.
 (By the way, I consider putting a “gold” finish on those coins the most heinous bit of legerdemain in the history of the U.S. Mint.)

 Governments don’t put up with negative seigniorage for very long.
-Debasement of nickels and pennies is coming, but the wheels of bureaucracy turn slowly.
-Let’s just be thankful that we’ll have a some more time to keep stacking up our nickels.
+Debasement or abandonment of nickels and pennies is coming, but the wheels of bureaucracy turn slowly.
+Let’s just be thankful that we’ll have some more time to keep stacking up our nickels.

-Permission to forward, repost, or reprint this article is granted, but only in its entirely with attribution and links intact.
+Permission to forward, repost, or reprint this article is granted, but only in its entirety with attribution and links intact.

 About the Author:

 James Wesley, Rawles is a former U.S. Army Intelligence officer and a noted author and lecturer on survival and preparedness topics.
-He is the author of “Patriots: A Novel of Survival in the Coming Collapse” and is the editor of SurvivalBlog.com–the very popular daily web journal for prepared individuals living in uncertain times.
+He is the author of the five-book Patriots novel series, several nonfiction books of family preparedness, and he is the editor of SurvivalBlog.com–the very popular daily web journal for prepared individuals living in uncertain times.